acapozucca/devops/pipeline/s3-automate-deploy/README.md

 1. Create directory `/home/vagrant/artefact-repository` on the integration server.

-2. Change rights to directory `artefact-repository`
+2. Change rights of directory artefact-repository

 `chmod 777 artefact-repository/`

-3. Create a GitLab runner (with executor `shell`) on the integration server.
+3. Create a GitLab runner (with executor "shell"") on the integration server.

 *Notes:*<br>
 - Use `[integration-server] shell` for description